 Coverage is where the people are

-Mobile Virtual Network Operators (MVNOs) are carriers that buy services from one of the main carriers in bulk and then resell these services at a lower price.
+Mobile virtual network operators (MVNOs) are carriers that buy services from one of the larger carriers in bulk and then resell these services at a lower price.
 MVNOs can do this as they aren't paying for things like new towers and other network infrastructure.
 Canadian MVNOs are slightly different from other parts of the world, where MVNOs are independent entities purchasing space on larger networks.
-In Canada, "MVNO" is a bit of a misnomer: Bell, Rogers, and Telus all own their own MVNOs, which effectively operate as budget brands, appealing to demographics who might otherwise ignore the Big Three.
+In Canada, "MVNO" is a bit of a misnomer: Bell, Rogers, and Telus all own their own MVNOs, which effectively operate as budget side brands, appealing to demographics who might otherwise ignore the Big Three.

 Bell, Rogers, and Telus also own their own prepaid brands in Lucky Mobile (Bell), Chatr Wireless (Rogers), and Public Mobile (Telus).
 You'll be limited to 3G data speeds on these carriers, but they offer some of the cheapest plans in the country.